MINDFUL ARTS SAN FRANCISCO Frequently Asked Questions:

 Are there any costs involved?

-*The San Francisco Education Fund has scheduled three dates this school year when you can have your fingerprints taken free of charge at our offices: 650 Mission St., 3rd Flr.
+The SF Ed Fund has scheduled several dates this school year when you can have your fingerprints taken free of charge at the SF Ed Fund office: 650 Mission St., 3rd Flr.
 SF.
-94103.
-These dates are approximately one week after each of our three volunteer trainings.
-A nurse will be present to conduct a TB Risk Assessment as well.
+94105.
+These dates are approximately one week after each of our volunteer trainings.
+A nurse will be present virtually to conduct a TB Risk Assessment as well.
 We will provide more information about this at your training.

 You will need to pay out of your own pocket if you choose LiveScan and TB testing done outside of our office.
-The San Francisco Unified School District has fee-based fingerprinting appointments (for approximately $45) at 555 Franklin Street, 2nd flr.
-To make an appointment click Here.
-There are also many LiveScan services throughout the city where you can have your fingerprints taken FOR A FEE.
+There are many LiveScan services throughout the city where you can have your fingerprints taken FOR A FEE of $65.00 to 85.00 dollars.
 Here is a list of those businesses: www.oag.ca.gov/fingerprints/locations.
 It’s a long list and we are happy to provide suggestions to make your choice easier.
 Please note that we cannot reimburse you for the cost of your fingerprints if you elect to have your fingerprints taken at any of the above businesses.

 What if I’ve already been fingerprinted for another organization?
 Do I need to get fingerprinted again to volunteer with the Ed Fund?